A Paradigm of Peace

 The slope between maximum and minimum is:

-This theorem (suggested by Dewey Allen, then of Arlington, Virginia, under the tutelage of Wilbur Mountain) was first proved by the author in 1976, when he was 16.
+This theorem (suggested by Dewey Allen, then of Arlington, Virginia, under the tutelage of Wilbur Mountain) was first proved by the author when 16 years old.

 It is not enough to think logically; one must recognize the logic in thought - L. B.